jasonsbarr/simple-notes/README.md

 ### Other options

 You can also use `--help` and `--version` to get more information about the app and its usage.

+### TODO:

+- Rearrange files to work as NPM package with `module.exports` in entry point file
+- Make it so that instead of, e.g. doing `notes read --id=1` the user can just use `notes read 1`

 ### License